inspire-1a03/pip-2021/tableau2.md

 ### Create, publish, embed your dashboard.
 - Follow the guidance from [lesson 1](tableau1) to turn your chart into a published dashboard and embed it into your project website.

-## 4. Compare mobility trends between Ontario counties/municipalities
+## 4. Changes in travel to parks for Ontario counties/municipalities
 We'll again tackle a question that was originally addressed using Google Sheets in the [Extra Stuff](google-sheets4) section of Exercise 1:

-> Q: How has travel to parks changed over time in Ontario's counties/municipalities?
+> Q3: How has travel to parks changed over time in Ontario's counties/municipalities?

 For this example, you can use the instruction provided above to get you most of the way.
 Just make note of a couple of things:
 - You'll be using ```Parks Percent Change From Baseline``` instead of ```Retail And Recreation Percent Change From Baseline``` for **Rows**